Last Updated on November 1, 2023 by Sorin Petroj

 With hard training, you can learn all the table tennis skills for advanced players in a few months.

 However, it is most difficult to maintain that level later.
-As in other sports, the rules apply that it is harder to preserve and defend a trophy than to win it for the first time.
+As in other sports, the rules apply that preserving and defending a trophy is harder than winning it for the first time.

 In any case, it is a nice feeling when you learn something new and when you manage to apply it in matches.
 In this article, we have categorized skills by the difficulty of performance.
 So if you don’t know any of them, try to practice in turn.
 The first three on our list are the easiest, and later come the ones that need more training.